The Ballot Measure

 The City must not make irreversible changes to our Downtown without your vote.

-Our proposed ballot initiative would require Menlo Park voter approval before any repurposing of the public parking plazas.
-The future of the downtown is at stake, and the people should have the final say.
+Our Citizen’s Initiative would require Menlo Park voter approval before any repurposing of the public parking plazas.
+The initiative applies only to the 8 publicly-owned downtown parking lots - it does not impact the development process anywhere else.

 What would the initiative do?